stateun/stateun.github.io/_pages/about/about.md

 permalink: /About/
 author_profile: true
 ---
-- **Education:**
-   Currently pursuing a Master's degree in Statistics at Seoul National University Bachelor's degree in Statistics from University of Seoul
+Hello!
+I am Sung Eun Lee, currently pursuing my Master's degree in Statistics at Seoul National University.
+I earned my Bachelor's degree in Statistics from University of Seoul.

-- **Hobbies:**
-   Passionate about working out, especially CrossFit, which I have been focusing on recently A big fan of baseball, cheering for the Samsung Lions
+In my free time, I enjoy working out, especially _CrossFit_, _which I have been focusing on recently.
+I am also a big baseball fan, and my favorite team is the Samsung Lions.

-- **Passion:**
-   Enthusiastic about Artificial Intelligence, exploring its potential using Python as my primary programming language
+I am passionate about Artificial Intelligence and actively explore its potential using Python, my primary programming language.

 ---

 ## Research Interests